cbarrick/bootmgr/README.md

 bootmgr is a single Python script.
 You can use it as-is by copying it to your PATH (optionally without the `.py` extension).

-For package maintainers, I have supplied a simple makefile which copies the file to `/usr/local/bin` and marks it executable.
+For package maintainers, I have supplied a simple makefile which copies the file to `/usr/bin` and marks it executable.
 The installation prefix can be overridden with the DESTDIR and PREFIX environment variables.

 I have also provided a PKGBUILD script for packaging on Arch Linux.

-**TODO**: Create the PKGBUILD.

 ### Dependencies